 The native sagebrush on the ridges and hillsides will be preserved and areas disturbed for installation of facilities or during construction will be revegetated with low profile indigenous plants selected to optimize deer forage.
-The exception to this will be the area viewing the pumice processing facility.
+One exception to this is the area viewing the pumice processing facility.
 This viewshed - located to the northeast of the hotel - will be planted with taller trees to block the view of the US Pumice facilities from the Tioga Inn.
+The second exception is adjacent to roads (including the 'protected corridor').
+The seed mix to be used adjacent to roads shall consist of 1) curl-leaf rabbitbrush (Chrysothamnus viscidiflorus, 1-2 ft maximum height) and 2) desert peach (Prunus andersonii, 2 ft.), both of which are fast-growing, and currently abundant on-site especially where the soil and vegetation has been disturbed.
 All facility roofs will be designed to accommodate use of solar panels.

 Project facilities and services.
 Project facilities and services for the Tioga Inn Specific Plan are described below.
-Most are now or are proposed to be private systems, designed to serve project needs. .
-Several systems may be expanded to serve off-site customers and land uses; these include propane, water (which is provided for use at the Lee Vining Airport), and solar power (to the extent that the future solar panels generate more electricity than can be used on site).
+Most are now or are proposed to be private systems, designed to serve project needs.
+Several systems may be expanded to serve offsite customers and land uses; these include propane, water (which is provided for use at the Lee Vining Airport), and solar power (to the extent that the future solar panels generate more electricity than can be used on site).
 Facilities and services are briefly described below.

 Transportation.
-The site plan (see Figure 3.3 in EIR \S_3 .o, the Project Description) shows the location of the roads, driveways and parking areas.
-These are the "major" components of the public and private transportation system.
-The road system is described further in the Traffic element of the Specific Plan beginning on page 58.
+The new Preferred Alternative 6 Concept Site Plan (see DSEIR/FSEIR Exhibit 4-1) in Topical Response #1) shows the location of the roads, driveways and parking areas.
+These are the 'major' components of the public and private transportation system.
+The road system is described further in the Traffic element of the Specific Plan (§7.4.4.5).
 "Intensity and extent" means location and width.

 Water Supply and Storage: Water supply is derived from two wells located east of Highway 395, including one well that was constructed following approval of the Tioga Inn Specific Plan, and a second well that was constructed late in 2017.
 Each well has been shown to produce a suitable volume of potable water, individually, to serve existing and proposed uses on the project site.
 Both wells connect to an existing 300,000-gallon steel storage tank near the hilltop housing on the southwestern site boundary.
 Amendment #3 proposes replacement of the existing water storage tank with a new 300,000-gallon tank located in the same area as the existing tank, which will be demolished.
 Replacement of water storage tank is proposed to increase reliability of the water storage capability.
 An updated aquifer study and an Antidegradation Analysis have been completed as part of this 2019 SEIR to determine whether well production would have potential to impact surrounding wells and to assess project impacts on water quality standards of the LRWQCB.
-Results are presented and analyzed in EIR §5.2.
+Results are presented and analyzed in DSEIR §5.2.
 Water system elements will continue to meet all applicable requirements of the Mono County Health Department, the Lee Vining Fire Protection District, and the Lahontan Regional Water Quality Control Board.